Medical Practice — Clinical Management

 - The American Medical Technologist (AMT) offers the RMA (Registered Medical Assistant) examination.
 The RMA credential is an international certification.

-The medical assistant portion of the program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment (CRB-AAMAE).
+The medical assistant portion of the program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assistant Education Review Board (MAERB).

 Commission on Accreditation of Allied Health Education Programs, 1361 Park St., Clearwater, FL 33756, 727-210-2350.